Generative Artificial Intelligence

 Stay Engaged and Informed

-The range of AI applications and their abilities continue to develop rapidly, bringing both opportunities and challenges for educators wanting to stay current and informed.
-As the higher Ed landscape changes with the advent of this new technology, CTI aims to be a dependable partner and resource for faculty working to incorporate generative AI into their courses.
-Our goal is to support faculty in enhancing their teaching and learning experiences with the latest AI technologies and tools.
-As such, we look forward to providing various opportunities for professional development and peer learning.
+The range of AI applications and their abilities continue to develop rapidly.
+Research into the impact of generative AI tool on learning is ongoing, with new results continually being released.
+Together, these bring both opportunities and challenges for educators wanting to stay current and informed.
+As the higher education landscape changes with the advent of this new technology, CTI aims to be a dependable partner and resource for faculty working to consider how to respond to generative AI in their courses.
+Our goal is to support faculty as they navigate these developments and changes, and to ensure that Cornell’s teaching and learning environments remain rigorous and thoughtful spaces where students can learn and thrive.
+With this in mind, we will continue to provide further resources and opportunities to support faculty and instructors concerned with how GenAI may impact student learning.

 As you further explore, you may be interested in CTI’s generative AI events.
 If you want to explore generative AI beyond our available resources and events, please reach out to schedule a consultation.